 A person who is not employed by your employer and is not a representative of a union involved in the bargaining process will not be a protected person.

-If you engage in "protected industrial action" in concert with anyone who is not a protected person, or one of the organisers of the industrial action is not a protected person, it loses its "protected" character.
+If you engage in ‘protected industrial action’ and are joined by anyone who is not a protected person, or one of the organisers of the industrial action is not a protected person, it loses its ‘protected’ character.
 This means that it could constitute unlawful industrial action and expose you to fines of up to $42,000 and liability to pay damages.